-Sweet Potato Casserole with Marshmallows made with mashed sweet potatoes topped with gooey marshmallows is an easy Thanksgiving side dish.
-Easy to make ahead and reheat!
+Sweet Potato Casserole recipe with Marshmallows and no eggs is made with fresh sweet potatoes and topped with gooey marshmallows for an easy Thanksgiving side dish.
 A delicious addition to your Thanksgiving table or Christmas dinner!

-This delicious sweet potato casserole recipe is an easy holiday side dish that you can make ahead of time and quickly reheat for Thanksgiving Day or Christmas dinner.
+This delicious sweet potato casserole recipe without eggs is the perfect side dish for Thanksgiving dinner or Christmas dinner.

 My kids used to scrape the marshmallows off of this classic side dish and leave the sweet potatoes behind when they were younger.

-So I tried making a healthier sweet potato casserole without marshmallows.
+So I tried making this a healthy sweet potato casserole.
 After many complaints to the management, the marshmallows are back!
 A word to the wise -- Don't mess with sacred holiday side dishes!

 My kids say this easy recipe is the best sweet potato casserole recipe ever!

 You only need a few simple ingredients for this classic Thanksgiving side dish.
-They are easy to find in most American grocery stores during the holiday season.
+They are easy to find in your grocery store during the holiday season.
+Full amounts are in the printable recipe card below.

 - Fresh sweet potatoes -- about 4 to 5 large sweet potatoes

-How to Make Classic Sweet Potato Casserole with Marshmallows
+How to Make Eggless Sweet Potato Casserole with Marshmallows

 First, you'll need to cook your sweet potatoes.
 You can peel and boil them, bake sweet potatoes in the oven or cook sweet potatoes in the microwave.
+This is my favorite way.
 You can also pressure cook sweet potatoes in the Instant Pot.

 The easiest way to cook sweet potatoes is the microwave method.
 It's also the fastest way to cook them!
 Only about 20 minutes, tops!